yuvalmGS/gigaspaces-wiki-jekyll/sbp/elastic-distributed-calculation-engine.markdown

 !ElasticDistributedRiskAnalysisEngine_colocated_workers.jpg!

-(!)
-When running the Elastic Calcualtion Engine on a single machine, scaling up and down will not affect the calculation time, but when running this on a grid with multiple machines, you will see better or worse calculation time when the grid scales up or down.
+{% exclamation %} When running the Elastic Calcualtion Engine on a single machine, scaling up and down will not affect the calculation time, but when running this on a grid with multiple machines, you will see better or worse calculation time when the grid scales up or down.

 ## Intelligent Map-Reduce
 The Elastic Calcualtion Engine uses the [ExecutorBuilder|XAP8:Task Execution over the Space#ExecutorBuilder API].
 This allows executing multiple `AnalysisTasks` in a parallel manner where each Task includes a different Trade ID list to use for the calculation.
 Each List is sent to a relevant node where it is used to fetch the Trade data from the colocated space or to be loaded from the database.